totallynotbrent/Sage/.agents/jobs/docs/local-learning-agent-spec.md

 2. The local database/storage technology and application-data directory convention.
 Pi default: application data in `~/.local/share/sage` (XDG convention on Raspberry Pi OS), with uploads in a non-public subdirectory; a single local SQLite database is presumed unless a later phase requires more.
 3. Exact default upload size, per-file chunk size, total storage limit, and context-budget policy.
 4. The extraction libraries for PDF, DOCX, PPTX, and optional OCR — restricted to libraries with ARM64/aarch64 Python 3.11 wheels.
 Candidate set: `pymupdf` (PDF), `python-docx` (DOCX), `python-pptx` (PPTX).
 ARM64 Python 3.11 wheel availability for the final set (including any OCR choice) must be verified during implementation.
-5. Whether the running Freebuff endpoint supports streaming and image input.
+5. Whether the running BROT endpoint supports streaming and image input.
 6. The exact structured format used for model-generated plans and quiz questions, plus validation/recovery behavior.
 7. Whether citations are generated by the model, derived from retrieved chunk IDs, or both.
 Retrieved chunk IDs should be authoritative for inspectability.
 8. Whether a basic mastery-map view is included in the initial UI or only used internally until a later phase.